studydefi/money-legos/docs/maker.md

 ```

 To execute the contract, you'll need to perform the delegate-call via proxy, just like the JavaScript example of opening a vault.
-But this time, instead of using `legos.maker.contracts.dssProxyActions.abi` as the abi for interface encoding, you'll need to supply your contract's abi (in this example it's `MyCustomVaultManager`), and change the encoding function from `openLockETHAndDraw` to your newly defined function (in this example it's `myCustomOpenVaultFunction`).
+But this time, instead of using `legos.maker.dssProxyActions.abi` as the abi for interface encoding, you'll need to supply your contract's abi (in this example it's `MyCustomVaultManager`), and change the encoding function from `openLockETHAndDraw` to your newly defined function (in this example it's `myCustomOpenVaultFunction`).

 Note that you don't need to redeploy a proxy registry / proxy contract to make it work with your new `MyCustomVaultManager` contract and can simply use your existing Maker proxy.